-Heating Defect Pictures from Barrie Home Inspector
+Heating Defect Pictures from Home Inspections

 What ever fuel is used to heat your home, it is an essential element of your home’s comfort and safety.
 The cost of heating your home is also one of the largest household bills that you may pay each year.
 It only makes good financial sense that maintaining your heating system is an essential part of yearly home maintenance.
+Many rural home owners supplement their propane or oil heat with wood stoves.
+Wood Stoves, Fireplaces and Pellet Stoves will typically be inspected by a WETT Certified Inspector

 Regularly maintaining your heating system will not only keep you warm when winter comes, but it will also save you money in the long run.